terranexum/OpenQuantum/README.md

 # OpenQuantum
 How we might make quantum computing open and accessible - the ultimate in open hardware to solve the ultimate in difficult problems

-## Summary
+## Arriving at the Wave Computer

-Below, we sought to examine the requirements for quantum computing, which are based on three elements (quantum superposition, entanglement, and interference).
-From this understanding, we then sought to find reasonable enough analogues for these in classical systems.
-These analogues can be assembled together to form a "wave computer" - named so because it may be the behavior and control of waves that may make it possible for a low energy, low cost, quantum-like computer to exist at room temperature.
+There are three quantum properties that quantum computers can make use of: superposition, entanglement, and interference.
+We sought to find reasonable enough analogues for these in classical systems that could be assembled together to form a "wave computer" - named so because it may be the behavior and control of waves that may make it possible for a low energy, low cost, computational device to exist at room temperature.

-Today we can fabricate circuits to create constantly changing phased arrays of focused waves much easier than fabricating the control electronics for qubits in quantum computers.
+Whether a wave computer could be built to achieve the high qubit densities and problem-solving capabilities needed to reach quantum advantage remains a question.
+However, today we can fabricate circuits to create constantly changing phased arrays of focused waves much easier than fabricating the control electronics for qubits in quantum computers.
 Thus, this may be a worthy undertaking for those with open hardware experience.

 ## Current Requirements for a Quantum Computer